mliew21396/remote-work-u3/week-8/9-gps3-2/README.md

 ## RELEASE 0: Warm up: Objects

 Create athlete profiles for you and your pair.
 Include your name, height, sport, and quote.
-You can use object literal notation for this exercise.
+You should use object literal notation for this exercise.
 Test in Node to make sure your properties are defined properly.
 Create a variable athleteArray that holds your athlete profiles to use in the next release.

 ## RELEASE 1: Bulk up: Add properties to objects